-- Baroque Music: One of the most famous composers of this era; his pieces are often seen as the archetypal Baroque sound.
-Many people claim the genre died out with him, too, though George Frederic Handel outlived Bach by nine years and can be more correctly considered the last such composer.
+- Baroque Music: One of the most famous composers of this era; his pieces are often seen as archetypal Baroque music.
+Some people claim the genre died out with him, too, though George Frederic Handel outlived Bach by nine years and can be more correctly considered the last such composer.

 - Cantata: Composed a lot of them.

 - Christmas Songs: The Christmas Oratorio and several cantatas intended for Christmas Day; "Jesu, Joy of Man's Desiring" is sometimes used like this.

 - God-Is-Love Songs: Being a devout Lutheran who was mostly employed by churches, he wrote a lot of religious pieces for church performance, among them the Johannes Passion, Matthäus Passion, the Mass in B Minor and, most spectacularly, over 300 sacred cantatas, of which about 200 survive.
 These include many of his most famous pieces, such as "Jesu Bleibet Meine Freude" (given English words as "Jesu, Joy of Man's Desiring"), which is a chorale from cantata BWV 147 Herz und Mund und Tat und Leben.
 This trope is averted inasmuch as Bach's cantatas aren't disguised as secular works; they're completely up-front about their religious content — sample titles (translated) include Christ lay in Death's bonds, God's time is the best time of all and Praise the Lord, the mighty king of honour.
 But then again, they're very often performed in secular concert halls where you wouldn't expect much religious content.

 - The "Great" Fugue in G minor (BWV 542) is quite soft and quiet for its first half.
 In the second half, the piece shifts toward being slightly more upbeat and louder, but still not too loud.
 Then at the very end, the piece shifts toward being loud and angry for a few seconds, contrasting with the light and soft qualities of the rest of the piece.

 - Quite a few of Bach's organ fugues end this way.
 Apparently, Bach loved using the Picardy third.